voipbin/monorepo/docsdev/source/intro_applications.rst

 Conference
 ----------
-The Conference API is a low-level API that allows you to create a conference room for various objects such as voice, video, and chat.
+The Conference API is a versatile low-level API that enables users to create conference rooms for various communication objects, including voice, video, and chat.
+This feature fosters collaboration and communication among multiple participants in real-time.

 See detail at :ref:`here <conference-overview>`.